SEO Blog Post Word Count: Ideal Length for Rankings

 - Product pages focused on conversion

-- When competitors rank with shorter content
+- When competitors rank well with shorter content

 When Longer is Better